Political Activity on Campus

 • College or district-generated electronic data (any request must comply with Arizona's Public Records Act, ARS § 39-121 et seq.)

-• Political signs, bumper stickers, or similar displays should not be placed on college or district premises, college or district automobiles, or other college or district equipment (political science bumper stickers or displays can be on personal vehicles in parking lots, except within 70 feet of a polling place on election day).
+• Political signs, bumper stickers, or similar displays about current elections should not be placed on college or district premises, college or district automobiles, or other college or district equipment (political bumper stickers or displays can be on personal vehicles in parking lots).

 • Employees should not wear any employment uniform, badge, or other employment identification, or distribute business cards while engaging in political activities outside the course of performing their employment responsibilities.